swap-m3sh/Sentiment-Analyzer/README.md

 NLTK, Tensorflow, Django, Google Youtube API, Javascript, Heroku

 ## Working of our project
-The chrome-extension firstly detach all the comments and sends a POST request of Json having the link to the youtube url to the Django-Backend.
-There are mainly three scripts: fetching the comments, processing on them using ML model, sending the Json of result.
-Fetching of youtube comments is acheived using Google Youtube API.
-The comments are then fed in the model and model return a Json classifying the comments as Positive Comments or Negative comments.
-Based on the Json, the chrome-extension, prepends only the positive comment.
+The chrome extension firstly detaches all the comments and sends a POST request of Json having the link to the youtube URL to the Django-Backend.
+There are mainly three scripts: fetching the comments, processing them using the ML model, sending the JSON of the result.
+Fetching of youtube comments is achieved using Google Youtube API.
+The comments are then fed in the model and the model returns a Json classifying the comments as Positive Comments or Negative comments.
+Based on the JSON, the chrome extension prepends only the positive comment.
 Thus filtering Negative comments.

 ## Link to the working video: [here](https://youtu.be/3J83gB2I8D4)

+## Challenges Faced
+- Proper dataset appropriate for our project was not available.
+So, we combined 3 dataset for the model.
+- Using Naive's Bayes Algorithm, we were getting accuracy of 55%.
+Then we used CNN model and then we got accuracy of 93%.
+- We were facing [CORS error](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) while integrating extension and backend.
+It was solved by adding CORS config in the backend.
+- We were first using the indexes for the comments to detach and prepend.
+The problem in that was that the indexes comments fetched by the API and the comments seen on the youtube were mismatching due to dynamic database of the youtube.
+Instead of matching indexes, we matched the comments while prepending them back to the page.

 ## Steps-To-Use
 1. Download zip or Clone the Sentiment-Analyzer GIT repository to your desired location.